sanjay-ks23/Machine-Learning-Books/README.md

-A cumulation of all the resources, tools and softwares used to develop and deploy an agentic AI application
+A cumulation of all the books, materials, and resources used t